ApolloTang/mynote--algorithms/contents/factorial/README.md

 2,3,4,...,n
 ```

-During each iteration the number store in `i` is multiple with the result from the previous iterations:
+During each iteration the number stored in `i` is multipled with the result from the previous iterations:

 ```
 ( result from previous iteration )* n-3 * n-2 * n-1 * n